wurble369/websitetest/pages/coming_soon.md

 ---

 ## e-RS Release 7.1, due for deployment 19/01/18
-This release will include an updated Service Search Alpha API, the original Alpha released in August 2017 allowed searches on the following attributes
+This release will include an updated Service Search Alpha API, the original Alpha released in August 2017 allowed searches on the following attributes:

 * Clinic Type
 * Request Type